 3. Visit the Gothic City of Bloise

-This city with a wonderfully Gothic vibe is situated by the Loire River.
+This city has a wonderfully Gothic vibe and it is situated by the Loire River.
 Walk along its cobbled streets on windy December is quite a treat.

 Be sure to visit the old cathedral and explore the royal palace.